Skip to main content

 print(response.status_code) # 201 means created

-PUT – Updating a Player
+PUT – Updating Resource

 A PUT request replaces or updates an existing resource.
 For example, updating a player’s position after a tactical change.